-- Laminar flow and high span efficiency allows a bigger, stronger wing in comparison to typical high-performance designs.
+- Laminar flow and high span efficiency allows a bigger wing in comparison to typical high-performance designs.
 Providing increased fuel storage and slower landings, the wings can be stronger and stiffer for a given span loading.
-Wingtip twist, associated with swept wings, is balanced out of the system under G-loading by an always-proportionate, opposing downforce from the tails.
-Note, however, that Synergy doesn’t really have any ‘wingtips’.
-(How many do you see on other aircraft, counting every lift-producing surface?
-Each one is a drag source.)
+The twisting tendency of a swept wing is balanced out of the system under G-loading by an always-proportionate, opposing downforce from the tails.

 - The DBT configuration creates a (patented) novel method for the prevention of stalls, and many DBT aircraft exhibit pre-stall behavior similar to the canard configuration.
-The Prime version uses a conventional method, in that its controls provide full authority without creating excessive wing angle of attack.
+Synergy employs conventional stall prevention, in that its controls can provide full authority without ever creating excessive wing angle of attack.
 In other words, the aircraft won’t even stall at all!
-However, in testing, with controls set to allow the excessive authority required to create a wing stall, recovery from intentional stalls was also instantaneous and without altitude loss, due to the large elevons becoming additional flap-like wing area (and, wing airflow control devices !) when commanded to lower the nose.
+However, we’ve tested stall behaviors anyway, with controls set to allow that authority, and discovered another amazing benefit: recovery from intentional stalls is instantaneous and without altitude loss, due to the large elevons becoming additional flap-like wing area (and, wing airflow control devices !) when commanded to lower the nose.
 Several versions of Synergy also show promising control behaviors during intentional ‘deep stall descent’ at relatively low vertical speeds.
 Total control of flightpath and attitude during fully stalled flight, with instantaneous normal flight recovery on command, has been demonstrated in a range of conditions.
 Certification of such potential requires that every possible combination of conditions be tested.
 We will not be configuring to allow intentional stalls or deep stall control potential until it has been exhaustively refined in full scale flight test.
 We do intend to offer a vehicle that has proven to be basically incapable of stall/spin departures from controlled level flight.